Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

 - how cfDNA leaks tumor signals into blood
 - how machine learning can pick up these subtle methylation patterns

-There may be some mistakes in the code as I am still learning, but I keep improving things as dataset grows.
+There may be mess in the way of presenting as I am still learning the biological foundations, but I keep improving things as I work with real sample data.

 ## Contact